 4. You are scared of spending time with them

 If the thought of meeting them gives you chills down your spine, or you feel dreadful having to spend time with them, then they are most definitely a bad person.
 Wicked people make any encounter a traumatic experience.
-Afterwards, you feel drained and worthless because they have managed to eat away your positivity and self-confidence.
+Afterward, you feel drained and worthless because they have managed to eat away your positivity and self-confidence.

 5. You stoop to their toxic level